Professor Dr Max Cloëtta Foundation

 Venue

-The Cloëtta award ceremony will take place on October 31, 2025, at 5:00 pm in the Semperaula of ETH Zurich.
+The Cloëtta award ceremony took take place on October 31, 2025, at 5:00 pm in the Semperaula of ETH Zurich.

 We support and promote medical research